theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 ## Prerequisites

-Before we get started, make sure you have a basic understanding of JavaScript and Ethereum.
+Before we get started, make sure you have a basic understanding of JavaScript and Zond.
 Additionally, we need to set up our environment by installing the following:

 1. **Ganache**

-    Ganache is a personal blockchain for Ethereum development that allows you to test how your smart contracts function in real-world scenarios.
+    Ganache is a personal blockchain for Zond development that allows you to test how your smart contracts function in real-world scenarios.
 You can download it from [http://truffleframework.com/ganache](http://truffleframework.com/ganache).

 2. **Node.js**